DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2019-08-16-apply-june-2019-review-and-submit.md

 ---
-title: Review and submit
+title: Apply - June 2019 - Review and submit
-description: See what you’ve entered, interview preferences and submission.
+description: See what you’ve entered, interview preferences and submission
 date: 2019-08-16
 screenshots:
   items: